 Do you have a lot of leftover latex paint?
 There is a company that will provide a pick-up service for a fee.
 For more information visit Got Paint Pickup’s website or call 312-882-7266.

 Oil-based paint, stains, solvents and paint thinners contain lead, cadmium and other highly toxic chemicals should be taken to an Illinois Environmental Protection Agency-sponsored (IEPA) household chemical waste facility for safe disposal.
 There is no fee to Illinois residents.

 If you are a resident or a business that has a lot of oil-based paint and solvents, ePaint Recycling has a drop-off in Arlington Heights.
 Call them at 847-666-8351.

 Household Chemical Waste

-Household Chemical Waste (HCW) facilities are sponsored by the IEPA and are available to all Illinois residents at no cost - but no materials will be accepted from schools, businesses or institutions.
+The Village does not accept Household Chemical Waste materials and these items must be taken to a Household Chemical Waste (HCW) facilities which are sponsored by the IEPA and are available to all Illinois residents at no cost - but no materials will be accepted from schools, businesses or institutions.